nottherealslimshady/cti_taxi_hub/README.md

 Install Docker and Docker Compose on the EC2 instance.

-Copy your project files to the EC2 instance (e.g., using scp or by creating them directly).
+Copy your project files to the EC2 instance (e.g., using scp from your Mac Terminal, or by creating them directly using nano/vi).

 Navigate to your project directory on the EC2 instance and run: